Linda Darnell: Death

-Darnell died on April 10, 1965, from burns that she had received in a house fire in Glenview, Illinois, early the day before.
+Darnell died on April 10, 1965, from burns that she had received in a house fire in Glenview, Illinois, the day before.
 She had been staying at the home of her former secretary and the secretary's daughter and had just received notice from her agent of three possible movie contracts.
 She was trapped on the second floor of the home by heat and smoke after the fire had started in the living room.

 The women urged the secretary's daughter to jump from the second-floor window.
 After her daughter jumped, Darnell's secretary stood on the window ledge, calling for help.
 She had lost track of Darnell and insisted that the firefighters rescue Darnell before she was taken from the window ledge.
 Darnell was found next to the burning living-room sofa and was transferred to the burn unit at Chicago's Cook County Hospital with burns over 80% of her body.

 After her death, a man who said that he was Darnell's fiancé identified her body.
 A coroner's inquest ruled that Darnell's death was accidental and that the fire had begun in or near the living-room sofa and was caused by careless smoking; both women were smokers.

-Darnell's body was cremated; she had wanted her ashes scattered over a ranch in New Mexico, but because of a dispute with the landowners that was not possible.
-After the remains had been in storage for ten years, her adopted daughter asked that they be interred at the Union Hill Cemetery, Chester County, Pennsylvania, in the family plot of her son-in-law.
+Darnell's body was cremated; she had wanted her ashes scattered over a ranch in New Mexico, but because of a dispute with the landowners, that was not possible.
+After the remains had been in storage for 10 years, her adopted daughter asked that they be interred at the Union Hill Cemetery, Chester County, Pennsylvania, in the family plot of her son-in-law.